Spectral Theory of Isogeny Graphs: Preliminary results on modular curves

 We now introduce two key maps, that will play more than one role for us

-where $\pi_C$ is the quotient map $E \to E_C$
+where $\pi_C$ is the quotient map $E \to E/C$.

 Following \cite[Section V]{DeRa}, we first use them to study the fiber $\calM_{H_p,\F_p} = \calM_{H_p}\times \Spec \F_p$.
-The maps $\pr_p$ and $\quot_p$ have right inverse when restricted to $\calM_{H_p,\F_p}$.
-Indeed, an elliptic curve $E$ over $\overline{\F}_p$ has only two subgroup or rank $p$: the kernel of the Frobenius and the kernel of the Verschiebung (which, by definition, is the dual isogeny of the Frobenius).
+The maps $\pr_p$ and $\quot_p$ have right inverses when restricted to $\calM_{H_p,\F_p}$.
+Indeed, an elliptic curve $E$ over $\overline{\F}_p$ has only two subgroup or rank $p$: the kernel of the Frobenius and the kernel of the Verschiebung.
+Recall that, by definition, the Verschiebung is the dual isogeny of the Frobenius; we denote it by $\Ver$.
 They are equal if and only if the curve is supersingular.
 We obtain two morphisms

 which provide a description of $\calM_{H_p,\F_p}$ as the union of two copies of $\calM_{H,\F_p}$ nodally attached at the supersingular elliptic curves, see \cite[Section 5, Theorem 1.16 and Variant 1.18]{DeRa}.
 Here we apologize for an abuse of notations: $\pr_{p,p}^{-1}$ and $\quot_{p,p}^{-1}$ are not the inverse of $\pr_{p,p}= \pr_{p,\F_p}$ and $\quot_{p,p} = \quot_{p,\F_p}$, but just the right inverse.